telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 # How to Create a Custom Parameter Editor

 The article elaborates how to change the default editors for visible parameters in the HTML5 Viewer's Parameters Area.

 Custom parameter editors are defined through the ParameterEditors element when creating the report viewer control.
 Check out the following list with the available parameter editors:

+* SingleSelectEditor

+* MultiSelectEditor

+* MultiValueEditor

+* DateTimeEditor

+* StringEditor

+* NumberEditor

+* BooleanEditor

+* DefaultEditor

+* CustomEditors

 The following example illustrates how to use the Kendo DropDownList widget for a single parameter value parameter editor which also has available values:

 ````js
 function createSingleSelectEditor(placeholder, options) {